Autism Seminars for Families

 Sensory Needs: July 12.

-We will be holding further NAS Autism Seminars for Families, for parents and carers living in Slough and the Royal Borough of Windsor & Maidenhead, later in 2017-18.
+We are running a further set of Autism Seminars for Families for parents and carers living in the Windsor & Maidenhead area in the autumn.

 For more information and to register an interest in attending future sessions, please call the Autism Berkshire office on 01189 594 594 or email firstname.lastname@example.org